Iwar von Lücken

-Iwar von Lücken (January 19, 1874 in Wiesbaden, Germany - 1935 (exact date unknown), Paris, France) was a German poet and part of the avant garde art scene in Leipzig and Berlin of the Inter-War period.
+Iwar von Lücken (January 19, 1874, in Wiesbaden, Germany – 1935 (exact date unknown), in Paris, France) was a German poet and part of the avant garde art scene in Leipzig and Berlin of the Inter-War period.
 He was a subject of several paintings by Otto Dix and Oskar Kokoschka, the main reason he is known at all today.
 Though he made an impression on those who met him and is mentioned in various period biographies, the details of his life and death are not well known and his one slim book of poems has received little recognition in his life or thereafter.

 Family

 Iwar and his sister were the only children of Rudolf Karl Louis Adolf von Lücken who died in Dresden in 1923.
 For this particular branch of the family - ancient Mecklenburg nobility going back to the 13th century - the line ends with Iwar.
 The absence of any details in the entry of Genealogisches Handbuch des Adels regarding his education, war service and occupation might lead one to suspect a "black sheep".
 Not much is known about his childhood, upbringing, and education.